Yohannfra/JenRik/README.md

 ## Installation

 #### Dependencies:
-The only dependency is the python parser for toml.
-Install it with:
+The dependencies are the python parser for toml and termcolor.
+Install both with:
 ```
 pip install toml
+pip install termcolor
 ```

 #### Installation from sources: